Free early education and childcare

 • Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

-Children looked after by the Local Authority:
+Criterion B: Children who are looked after by the Local Authority:

 • Child in Care ‘looked after’